 Where did his wrath come from?
 I don't think it was about me.
 I think it came from a heart of shame.
-Most abusers of others are shame-filled people (the relationship between shame and abuse is assymetric: not all shame-filled people are abusers of others).
+Many abusers of others are shame-filled people (the relationship between shame and abuse is asymmetric).
 Sprouting from the root of shame, the shaming of others grows.

-Others exist as threats to the shame-based person's experiential nothingness.
+Others exist as threats to the shame-based person.
 So they call others words like "Nothing," or "Stupid," or "Amateur" (which is how this man referred to me), or whatever.
-In this way the shame-filled abuser ensures, at least in his own mind and sometimes in the captive minds of the ones they abuse, their own superior status in the honor-shame hierarchy.
+In this way the shame-filled abuser ensures, at least in his own mind, and sometimes in the captive minds of the ones they abuse, their superior status in the honor-shame hierarchy.
 They "put down" others so that they might rise up.

 Most people struggle with pride and shame.
 I know I have.
-Both are forms of self-obsession and, as such, other-dissonance.
-These two sides of the same coin are killers for the struggler, and for those people in their lives.
+Both are forms of self-obsession and, as such, other-dissonant.
+These two sides of the same coin are killers for the struggler, and for the people in their lives.
 I have battled these twin evils.
-Thankfully, I found an answer in the grace of God.
-As I experientially understand grace I find myself more grace-filled towards others.
+Thankfully, there is an answer in the grace of God.
+As I experientially understand grace, I find myself more grace-filled towards others.